Namraj14/Git-cheatsheet/README.md

 or

 # Your local branch is master and u want to push in the main in remote branch
-git pull --rebase origin main
+git pull --rebase origin main and
+git push -u origin master:main
 ---
 A simple and structured guide to essential Git and GitHub commands.